ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

     public double Population { get; set; }

-With the above modifications, we defined the sorghum-specific variables in the ``Script`` tab and visualise them in the ``Parameters`` tab, making their values simple to adjust.
+With the above modifications, we defined the sorghum-specific variables in the ``Script`` tab and visualise them in the ``Parameters`` tab.
+The latter makes the values of these variables simple to adjust through the user-interface and without any coding.
-However, so far, we do not yet do anything with the newly defined variables and they thus have no effect on the simulation.
+However, the newly defined variables are not yet used and thus do not affect the APSIM simulation.
-To ensure their utilisation, we have to include them as arguments in the ``SowCrop()`` method.
+To ensure that these variables are considered by the model, they must be included as arguments to the SowCrop() method.
 Specifically, we have to add the arguments ``rowConfig``, ``tillering``, and ``ftn`` within the call of ``Crop.Sow()``:

 .. code-block:: csharp
     :caption: Addition of three sorghum-specific arguments in the call of **Crop.Sow()**

-    public double Population { get; set; }
       Crop.Sow(
           population: Population,
           cultivar: CultivarName,
           depth: SowingDepth,
           rowSpacing: RowSpacing,
           rowConfig: (double)RowConfiguration,
           tillering: (int)TilleringMethod,
           ftn:Ftn
           );

 Now, when APSIM conducts the sowing of a sorghum crop, it takes into consideration the specific parameters for row configuration and tillering.
 The updated **C# code** should look like the following.
 The code additions can be found in lines 58-73.
+The updated call of ``Crop.Sow()`` can be found in line 126.
 The remainder of the code remained unchanged from the template that we used.

 .. code-block:: csharp